Quality and standards

 The five elements of the QEF collectively provide public assurance about the security of academic standards and the quality of learning opportunities at Scottish universities.

-You can see ELIR reports by following the links on our university and college pages.
+You can see the enhancement led institutional review reports by following the links on the university and college provider pages on Discover Uni.

 Teaching Excellence and Student Outcomes Framework (TEF)